 - Video recordings discussing some key SPHR concepts the exam covers.
 While the HR body of knowledge lists the SPHR topics, it doesn’t shed any light on them or how they plug into the overall business strategy.

-- Plus everything included in the SPHR/PHR Self Study Course ($47 value): 12 weeks of text/video lessons delivered straight to your inbox.
-These 36 lessons will not only expose you to content you will see on the exam, but they also will help you to stay motivated during the course of your studies–a key reason many people fail to properly prepare.
+- Plus everything included in the SPHR/PHR Self Study Course ($47 value): a wide variety of lessons delivered straight to your inbox.
+These 40+ lessons will not only expose you to content you will see on the exam, but they also will help you to stay motivated during the course of your studies–a key reason many people fail to properly prepare.

 - Please note, just like the SPHR/PHR Self Study Course, this is not meant to be a standalone study resource.
 It is meant to be used in conjunction with another tool (such as HRCP, HR textbooks, etc.) to help you fully prepare for the exam.

 If this sounds like the kind of program you’ve been looking for, click here to buy now.

 Other important details

 - The course is $129 (many study groups charge $500-1000 or more to join!)

 - That price includes a $20 study aid companion (the standalone tool has helped over 300 people pass their exams so far)

 - The course has 7 key modules including the core HRCI coverage areas

 - The course has HUNDREDS of practice questions